 What is a Doctor of Chiropractic?

 Doctors of Chiropractic (DCs) – often referred to as chiropractors or chiropractic physicians – practice a hands-on approach to health care that includes patient examination, diagnosis, and treatment.

 Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary, and lifestyle counseling.

 DCs may assess patients through clinical examination, laboratory testing, diagnostic imaging, and other diagnostic interventions to determine when chiropractic treatment is appropriate or when it is not appropriate.
 Chiropractors will readily refer patients to the appropriate health care provider when chiropractic care is not suitable for the patient’s condition, or the condition warrants co-management in conjunction with other health care providers.

 In many cases, such as lower back pain, chiropractic care may be a patient’s primary method of treatment.
 When other medical conditions exist, chiropractic services may complement or support medical treatment by relieving the musculoskeletal pain associated with the condition.

-Like their medical colleagues, chiropractors are subject to the boundaries established in state practice acts and are regulated by state licensing boards.
-Their education in four-year doctoral graduate school programs is nationally accredited through an agency that operates under the auspices of the U.S. Department of Education.
+Like their medical colleagues, chiropractors are subject to the standards established in state practice acts and are regulated by state licensing boards.
+Their education in four-year doctoral graduate school programs, beyond undergraduate college education, is nationally accredited through an agency that operates under the U.S. Department of Education.
 After graduation, they must pass national board exams before obtaining a license to practice, and then must maintain their license annually by earning continuing education (CE) credits through state-approved CE programs.